openedx/edx-documentation/en_us/course_authors/source/building_course/credit_courses/proctored_exams.rst

 process of installing proctoring software and performing the required checks ahead of time.

-To earn credit for completing a course, learners take the exam as a proctored exam and must receive a passing result for their online proctoring session in addition to achieving a passing score in the course.
+To satisfy the proctored exam requirement for credit eligibility, learners must take the exam as a proctored exam and receive a **Satisfactory** result for their proctoring session review as well as a passing grade on the exam itself.
+For more information about proctored session review results, see :ref:`Proctored Exam Session Results`.

-For information about for-credit courses and specifying the passing score, see :ref:`Academic Course Credit` and :ref:`Specify Passing Score`.
+For information about for-credit courses and specifying the passing score for credit eligibility, see :ref:`Academic Course Credit` and :ref:`Specify Passing Score`.

 =====================================================